Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - blurred vision

-Pembrolizumab affects the immune system.
-This may cause inflammation in different parts of the body which can cause serious side effects.
+Pembrolizumab, nivolumab and ipilimumab can affect the immune system.
+They may cause inflammation in different parts of the body.
+This can cause serious side effects.
 They could happen during treatment, or some months after treatment has finished.
-In some people, these side effects could be life threatening.
+Rarely, these side effects could be life threatening.

-The most common side effects of pembrolizumab are:
+The most common side effects of pembrolizumab and nivolumab and ipilimumab are:

 - pain, including pain in muscles, bones or joints or the tummy (abdomen)